PublicDataWorks/complaint-manager/README.md

 ### Install Local Dependencies

-- Run `yarn install` to install dependencies on your machine (as opposed to in the docker container; you will need these for running unit tests outside the container e.g. your IDE, also Security Checks will run against your locally installed dependencies)
+- Run `yarn install` to install dependencies on your machine (as opposed to in the Docker container; you will need these for running unit tests outside the container e.g. your IDE, also Security Checks will run against your locally installed dependencies)

 ## Local Development Tasks